Accountability

 To support this, histopathology results from skin cancer diagnosis and surgery are periodically reviewed and summarised as part of an outcomes audit.

-The information below presents a 12-month audit of independently reported histopathology results across his 4 clinics.
+The information below presents a 12-month audit of independently reported histopathology results across 5 clinics.
 In contrast to registry-based audits that rely on clinician self-reporting, this review is generated directly from pathology data, reducing reporting bias and providing an objective measure of outcomes.

 Source: Pathlab